siteknower/crystisDesktopNet/README.md

-# crystisDesktopNet - Crystal Reports for DESKTOP.NET
+# crystisDesktopNet - Crystal Reports for .NET desktop

 This repository demonstrates how to integrate Crystal Reports into .NET desktop applications using **CrystisDesktop**, a powerful tool designed for Windows Forms and WPF developers.